Book An Appointment

 7. Which other gems have low or no heat sensitivity and may survive the test?

 Several other gems have low or no heat sensitivity and may potentially survive the test.
 While the gem shattering indicates it is not a diamond, it could be cubic zirconia or glass.
 However, it’s important to note that this test alone cannot provide conclusive evidence that a surviving gem is a diamond.
 Gems such as moissanite, white sapphire, white topaz, white spinel, YAG (yttrium aluminum garnet), and GGG (gadolinium gallium garnet) are known to have low or no heat sensitivity and could potentially remain intact during this test.
+For those interested in exploring genuine diamonds, consider attending Certified diamond auctions to ensure you acquire a verified and authentic gemstone.

 8. What do the results of the scratch test indicate?